-Join Jan Kabili for an in-depth discussion in this video Auto-straightening, part of Up and Running with Lightroom 6 and Lightroom CC.
+Join Jan Kabili for an in-depth discussion in this video Auto-straightening, part of Learning Lightroom 6 and Lightroom CC.

 - I think you'll be surprised at how simple it is to straighten a crooked photo in this version of Lightroom.
 Here I have a photo where the horizon line is slightly crooked.
 First, I'll give myself more room to work by pressing "F6" on my keyboard which is a shortcut for hiding the filmstrip.
 Then, I'll select the Crop tool in the tool strip, either by clicking on it or pressing "r" on the keyboard.
 In the Crop & Straighten panel, all I'm going to do is go over to the Auto button and click on the Auto button.
 Keep your eye on the photo as I do this, and in just a second the photo has been rotated so that the horizon line is straight.